a-detiste/Scoary/README_pypi.md

 If you supply custom trees (Optional)

 - ete3
-- six

-Note that ete3 and six are not automatically installed.
-You can do `pip install ete3 six` to get them
+Note that ete3 is not automatically installed.
+You can do `pip install ete3` to get it

 Using the GUI (Optional)